howardotuya/WDC/README.md

 ### Developer

-THis Project was Developed by Yours Truly.
+This Project was Developed by Yours Truly.